msimoni18/sphinx-colored-tables/README.md

 ## Usage

-When using the `.. colored-csv-table::` directive, two new options are include:
+When using the `.. colored-csv-table::` directive, two new options are included:
 `:color-column` and `:color-map:`.

 These directives